dcampanini/mlops-hello-world/README.md

-# mlops-hello-world
-Pipeline MLOps using Vertex AI on GCP
+# MLOps pipeline using Vertex AI on GCP